P-O-K/File-Making/README.md

-File Taking Application :: WINDOWS :: run in CMD
+File Taking Application :: WINDOWS :: run in PowerShell or CMD

 To use -> Add file directory to system path and call via command line eg..
 File fileName.txt